l3montree-dev/kubernetes-developer-workshop/README.md

 # Kubernetes for Developers Workshop 🚀

+> [!CAUTION]
+> All material provides **only an introduction** to containerization & K8s.
+> It is not intended for production use and does not cover all best practices.
+> Please dig especially into security topics before deploying anything to production.

 This workshop is intended for developers who want to learn how to deploy applications to Kubernetes.

 ## Prerequisites